Előd Takáts: Corvinus University of Budapest

-Bank for International Settlements

-Upon returning to the Bank for International Settlements in 2023, he was assigned to work as the adviser to the Deputy General Manager.
+President János Áder appointed him rector of Corvinus University of Budapest on 24 June 2021, with effect from 1 August 2021, following the support of the university's Senate.
+During his tenure, the university introduced initiatives such as the Illyés Gyula program, which involves cooperation between faculty and students.

 Academic assignments

 Since 2018, he has been a visiting professor at the School of Public Policy at the London School of Economics and Political Science.

 He serves as Member of the Board of the Hungarian Economists' Association and as President of the Monetary Policy Section.
 He is also member of the Editorial Board of the Hungarian Economic Review and President of the Editorial Board of the Public Finance Quarterly.

-Personal life

-In addition to his native Hungarian, Takáts speaks English, German and Spanish.
-He is married and is the father of five: three daughters and two sons.